federicomor/federicomor.github.io/uni.md

 ## Progetti

 ### Bayesian project
-[Here](/assets/figures/visualize.html) there are all the relevant plots we produced to better develop our analysis and interpretation.
+[Here](/assets/figures/visualize.html) there is a dashboard to display all the relevant plots that we produced to better develop our analysis and interpretation.
 The task was to cluster spatio-temporal data about air pollution in Lombardy, using bayesian models.

 {{pdf /assets/Uni/bayesian_report_polimi.pdf }}